Are you spending 8+ hours a day hating your job, your coworkers, your boss, or maybe even all three?

 “Just because it is legal, doesn’t mean it is the right thing to do”

-Ask yourself this question, before you spread gossip.
-How would it make you feel if someone said this about you?
+Ask yourself the following questions, before speaking aloud: How would it make you feel if someone said this about you?
 How would it make you feel if that person found out and confronted you?
 Is it true?
 Maybe it is, but is repeating it necessary?
 Is it honest, compassionate with the person’s best interest at heart?

 Protecting your turf means keeping everything to yourself – your ideas, your projects, your office space, your supplies, your content, your projects, basically everything you feel you could lose to someone else.
 John C. Maxwell says that protecting your turf is often about power.
 The “turf-protector” protects whatever is theirs because they don’t want to lose power.
 Meaning, if they lose power, they might not win.